 Jana Winters Parkin grew up playing in her father’s studio.
 When she expressed an interest, he patiently guided her through her first few paintings.
 Holding the brush together, they dipped it in water and paint, then watched in awe as it dispersed a beautiful blend of color across a pristine sheet of textured paper.
 This early childhood experience taught her a love of watercolor that has lasted throughout her life.

-Growing up, Jana often accompanied her father as he taught both painting and creativity workshops nationwide, from California and Hawaii to Florida, and even Europe.
+Growing up, Jana often accompanied her father as he taught both painting and creativity workshops nationwide, from California and Hawaii to Florida.
 This early exposure to people and places, visual expression and creative thinking, has been invaluable.

-In college, she spent summers away, studying first at the Otis Art Institute in Los Angeles, then Cambridge University in England, and taking watercolor workshops in Monterey, California.
+In college, she spent summers away, studying first at the Otis Art Institute in Los Angeles, then Cambridge University in England, and painting en plein air (french term for outdoors, on location) in Monterey, California.
 She earned a BFA in Art from the University of Utah in 1987.

-Soon thereafter she realized that she was enjoying the painting opportunities that were a part of her design projects more than she enjoyed the design work itself.
-She began to devote most of her creative time and energy focusing on her paintings.
-Her watercolors have become both a source and an expression of pure joy.
+Soon thereafter she realized that she was enjoying the painting opportunities that came with her design projects more than she enjoyed the design work itself.
+She began to devote most of her creative time and energy to painting.
+Her watercolors have since become both a source and an expression of pure joy.

-Jana’s work carries the warmth and energy of Southern California -- vibrant color and exuberant washes.
-She captures the essence and spirit of both landscapes and figures with this characteristic joie de vivre.
-Her inspiration is found not only in her travels, but in the beauty, light and color of the everyday.
-Whether jubilant or serene, each painting is a celebration of life, energy and creation.
+Jana’s work combines the warmth and energy of Southern California with the deep contrasts of the Utah landscape—wildness and serenity, open spaces and tightly packed forests, red-rock deserts and cool mountain lakes.
+Her work contains vibrant color, contemplative washes, and exuberant brushstrokes as well as gestural figures.
+Her inspiration is found both in her travels and in the beauty, light and color of the everyday.
+Each painting is a celebration of life, energy and creation.